Convergence theorems on multi-dimensional homogeneous quantum walks: Definition of quantum walks and their regularity

-By Lemma \ref{lemma: inverse of smooth operator}, similarity between quantum walks is a reflexive relation.
-It is also true that the relation is transitive.
+Since $V^{-1}$ is equal to $V^*$, by Lemma \ref{lemma: adjoint and multiplication}, similarity between quantum walks is a reflexive relation.
+To see similarity between quantum walks is transitive, assume that $V_1$ is a smooth unitary intertwiner from a quantum walk $U_1$ to a quantum walk $U_2$, and that $V_2$ is a smooth unitary intertwiner from a $U_2$ to a quantum walk $U_3$.
+Since we have

+$V_2 V_1$ is a unitary intertwiner from $U_1$ to $U_3$.
+Again by Lemma \ref{lemma: adjoint and multiplication}, the unitary $V_2 V_1$ is also smooth.
+It follows that $U_1$ and $U_3$ are similar.
 Therefore, similarity is a equivalence relation.
 If two quantum walks are similar and if one of the walks is smooth, then the other walk is also smooth.

-\begin{lemma} If two $d$-dimensional quantum walks are similar, then there exists a smooth intertwiner between them which is unitary. \end{lemma}